-Q. HAVE YOU PREVIOUSLY SEEN "VEIL PIERCING" IN THE ABSENCE OF CO-
+4 Q. HAVE YOU PREVIOUSLY SEEN "VEIL PIERCING" IN THE ABSENCE OF CO5 MINGLED ASSETS?

-MINGLED ASSETS?

-This transaction is a good example of how to avoid many of the preconditions to veil Because the formal commitments to which the BCP Applicants accept as conditions for approval of the Transaction specifically require there be no co-mingled assets, there is little to no likelihood of a finding of fraud or injustice that are the prerequisites for "piercing" the corporate veil.
-With such formal separation, in fact, veil piercing is virtually impossible without significant other infirmities such as fraud.
-A necessary condition for veil piercing is that there be "unity of interest" between the entity being pierced and the entity that is the source of the unsatisfied liability.
-A key determinant of unity of interest is whether the parties adhere to the separateness of one another's assets and liabilities.
-If the parties are assiduous about doing so, and they do so with appropriate corporate formalities, the preconditions for veil piercing are almost certainly not met.
+6 No. This transaction is a good example of how to avoid many of the pitfalls that can lead A. to veil piercing.
+Because the formal commitments to which the BCP Applicants accept as 7 8 conditions for approval of the Transaction specifically require there be no co-mingled 9 assets, there is little to no likelihood of a finding of fraud or injustice that are the 10 prerequisites for "piercing" the corporate veil.
+With such formal separation, in fact, veil 11 piercing is virtually impossible without significant other infirmities such as fraud.
+A 12 necessary condition for veil piercing is that there be "unity of interest" between the entity 13 being pierced and the entity that is the source of the unsatisfied liability.
+A key determinant 14 of unity of interest is whether the parties adhere to the separateness of one another's assets and liabilities.
+If the parties are assiduous about doing so, and they do so with appropriate 15 16 corporate formalities, the preconditions for veil piercing are almost certainly not met.
 This transaction is a good example of how to avoid commingling (and thus veil piercing).
-Because the formal commitments to which the BCP Applicants accept as conditions for approval of the Transaction specifically require there be no co-mingled assets, there is little to no likelihood of a finding that would require "piercing" the corporate veil.
-Moreover, the several additional ring-fencing provisions (detailed above) provide additional
+17 18 Because the formal commitments to which the BCP Applicants accept as conditions for 19 approval of the Transaction specifically require there be no co-mingled assets, there is little 20 to no likelihood of a finding that would require "piercing" the corporate veil.
+Moreover, 21 the several additional ring-fencing provisions (detailed above) provide additional